panks11/CE888/assignment2/seq2seq/README.md

 (downloaded to `$HOME/data`)
 ```

-Second, load the data and select the Train and Test data:
+Second, load the data and select the Train and Test data, update the paths in data.py and run:
 ```
 python -m data.py
 ```